wasabipesto/manifold/web/README.md

 ## Getting Started

-1. Run `npm install`
+1. Run `yarn`
-2. Run `npm run dev`
+2. Run `yarn run devdev`
 3. Your site will be available on http://localhost:3000

 ## Formatting

-Before committing, run `npm run format` to format your code.
+Before committing, run `yarn run format` to format your code.

 Recommended: Use a [Prettier editor integration](https://prettier.io/docs/en/editors.html) to automatically format on save